Mingze28/Cloud-Monitor-Documentation-/README.md

 You will need to change the template's subscription to your own one.
 Next, we will show you how you can copy the template to make your own monitor workbook

-## Copy workbook through Gallery Template methods (JSON file)
+## Creat workbook through Gallery Template
-1. Copy the workbook file your want to use.
-You can find some workbook templates through this link. https://github.com/weixian-zhang/Panorama/tree/master/Workbooks
+1. Copy the workbook file and paste it to Azure workbook.
+Make sure your file is in json format.
+You can find some workbook templates through this link: https://github.com/weixian-zhang/Panorama/tree/master/Workbooks
 ![image](https://user-images.githubusercontent.com/54704393/124572186-091a6300-de7b-11eb-9878-c3226b33b0cf.png)

+2. Add additional filters
+The filters can help you focus on specific area you are interested in.